Skip to main content

 Where to apply?

-To the European Education and Culture Executive Agency (EACEA) via the Funding & Tender Opportunities Portal (FTOP).
+To the European Education and Culture Executive Agency (EACEA) via the EU Funding & Tenders Portal.

 Before applying, please see the relevant FAQs in FTOP.